 A way that your bouquet can be preserved forever is by pressing it into clay.

-Once the flower arrangement and design has been impressed into the clay, it is dried and fired, transforming your bouquet into a beautiful piece of wall art.
-The wall art tiles can be any size or shape, and could even be split into 3 to create a triptych.
+Once the flower arrangement and design has been impressed into the clay, it is dried and fired, transforming your bouquet into a beautiful piece of wall art, vase, bowl, ‘thank you’ keepsake heart, or anything else!
+The pieces can be any size or shape, and wall tiles could even be split into 3 to create a triptych.

 The arrangement of the flowers can be chosen by you, and I will make sure that at least one stem of each individual type of flower or foliage is included, unless otherwise agreed at the time of placing an order.